+The Museum building and exhibits are open every Saturday from 11:00 am to 5:00 pm.
 Some exhibits are available to view online – head to the Virtual Exhibits page to check them out.
-The Museum building and indoor exhibits are not open to the public at this time.
-You can find more virtual tours and free history programs on the Digital Learning page.
+Find more free history programs on the Digital Learning page.

 The 1774 Alexander Rock House & Homesite

 The 1774 Hezekiah Alexander Rock House & Homesite is the oldest standing structure in Mecklenburg County and the only surviving pre-Revolutionary War home.
-The grounds include the 1774 Rock House, a reconstructed kitchen and springhouse, as well as an 18th century tobacco barn moved from a neighboring county.
+The grounds include the 1774 Rock House, a reconstructed kitchen and springhouse, and an 18th century tobacco barn moved from a neighboring county.
 The site tells the story of the Alexander family and the 17 or more enslaved people, including Bet, Isaac, and others, who lived and worked on the grounds.
-Learn more about the Homesite.
+To learn about the Homesite, click on 1774 Alexander Homesite.

 Chas Fagan Retrospective

 Chas Fagan is one of Charlotte’s most distinguished artists.
 A Pennsylvania native, his love of history inspires his portfolio of sculpture, portraiture, and landscapes.
 He has re-envisioned the likenesses of Neil Armstrong, Rosa Parks, Mother Teresa, Revolutionary War General Nathanael Greene, and more.
 On display at the Museum are maquettes, models, and test portions of his larger-than-life sculptures, as well as paintings from his personal collection.
 “Spirit of Mecklenburg,” The Charlotte Museum of History Collection.
 Catawba Pottery, Artist: Arzada Sanders, on loan from Euldean Miller.
 All other works: Collection of Chas Fagan.

 View the virtual tour of the Retrospective here.

 Continuing Exhibit, Virtual Tour Available